kyma-project/busola/docs/extensibility/form-widgets.md

 ### KeyValuePair

-KeyValuePair widgets render an `object` value as a list of dual text fields.
+KeyValuePair widgets render an `object` value as a list of key (`string`) and value (`string|number`) fields.
 One is used for a key and the other for a value, allowing for adding and removing entries.

 #### Example